 Hades.
 The temporary abode of the dead, known in the Old Testament as Sheol.
+The Greek noun is hádês (86).
 Luke 16:19-31 provides a fascinating insight into Hades.
 There was a rich man and a poor man, the latter named Lazarus.
 The poor man died and was carried by the angels to “the bosom of Abraham,” a place of comfort.
 When the rich man died, he found himself tormented in the flames.
 There was a gulf fixed between the two of them so that Lazarus could not come over to comfort the rich man.
-A case can be made that when Jesus ascended to the Father, He took captives with Him.
-So that now, for believers, “to be absent from the body is to be present with the Lord.”
+We have a clear statement that, for believers, “to be absent from the body is to be present with the Lord” (2 Cor.
+5:8).
 When believers die, they go to heaven to be with Jesus.
 At the end, Hades will be cast into the Lake of Fire and Brimstone, which is the Second Death.

 Hamartiology.
 The Biblical study of sin.
 The Greek word for sin is hamartia.
 Hamartiology focuses on the origin of sin in Genesis 3:1-24, the effect of sin upon the image of God in which man was created, the types of sin of which man is guilty, including imputed sin, inherited sin, and personal sin; and the results of sin, including physical death, spiritual death, and second death.